 This week our Spøtlight interview is with Laurens Koppelaar, CEO of Symbo in Singapore.
-Symbo serves the insurance industry across product, distribution and operations, and is currently seeking partnerships with insurers, brokers and ecosystem partners across Asia Pacific.
+Symbo serves the insurance industry across product, distribution, and operations, and is currently seeking partnerships with insurers, brokers, and ecosystem partners across the Asia Pacific.

 Hi Laurens, could you tell us a little about yourself and Symbo?

 My name is Laurens Koppelaar and I’m the CEO of Symbo in Singapore.
 Having spent a decade working in the insurance industry across insurers and brokers, I decided to leave the corporate world and pursue my interests in the field of InsurTech and solve the challenge of inefficient, traditional distribution methods lacking the ability to reach underserved communities across emerging markets.
 At Symbo, I am responsible for regional growth and partnerships across Southeast Asia.

 Symbo is a pan-Asian digital insurance platform, distribution and network company which helps insurance brands rapidly create powerful and engaging digital product offerings.
 Our technology platform, integration capabilities and consulting services have made us a choice for global clients in the technology-driven insurance space.
 We help insurers and brokers to generate revenue by launching digital distribution channels quickly.
 Symbo has partnered with 30+ insurance companies deploying digital insurance solutions across Asia.

 Can you go into a bit more detail about the technology behind your end-to-end, full stack tech platform?